ninode/wireless/apps/tcp_client/winc_readme.md

 1. Open the project.
 2. Build and program the generated code into the hardware using its IDE.
-3. Please refer "firmware update guide" and "WINC Driver Demonstrations" for more information.
+3. Refer "firmware update guide" and "WINC Driver Demonstrations" for information.